RichardStyles/TwitterStreaming/README.md

 <li><a href='https://github.com/jdunck/python-unicodecsv'>Python Unicodecsv</a></li>
 </ul>

 <p>These currently do not need to be installed via pip as the twitterstream.py application will import from the submodules.
-Provided the submodules are initialised.<br />
+Provided the submodules are initialised.</p>
-Submodule requirements do need to be installed, see below.</p>
+<p>Submodule requirements, do need to be installed.
+See below.</p>

 ```
 pip install requests